r-hub/r-minimal/README.md

   -d    install C and C++ compilers, temporarily
   -a    install Alpine packages and keep them
   -t    install Alpine packages, temporarily
-  -r    use remotes to install R packages, instead of pak -p    do not remove pak after the installation (ignored if -r is given).
+  -p    do not remove pak after the installation (ignored if -r is given).

 REMOTES may be: